-Placement & Assessment
+Placement & Testing

 Placement Testing is how we determine which classes you'll start with when you get to Columbus State.
 We want to ensure you have the best chance to succeed so you don't have to retake subjects you've already passed.

-COLUMBUS CAMPUS: Madison Hall, Room 202
+- COLUMBUS CAMPUS: Madison Hall, Room 202

-DELAWARE CAMPUS: Moeller Hall, Room 157
+- DELAWARE CAMPUS: Moeller Hall, Room 157

-DUBLIN REGIONAL LEARNING CENTER: Room 311
+- DUBLIN REGIONAL LEARNING CENTER: Room 311

 Prior to registering for classes, new students should submit their transcripts and ACT/SAT test scores to the College.
 If you’ve been out of high school for more than 10 years and don’t have documentation, the College has other options for placement.
 Read more on your specific situation below:

 We can use a variety of ways to determine the correct placement for your first semester of classes.
-Submit one or more of following documents prior to attending your New Student Program:
+Submit one or more of the following documents prior to attending your New Student Program:

 - SAT and/or ACT scores, if available